KhushiChadokar/KhushiChadokar/README.md

 ---

 ### 💻 About Me
 I'm an enthusiastic developer passionate about building impactful software solutions and contributing to open-source projects.
-With a strong foundation in programming, problem-solving, and collaboration, I aim to craft seamless user experiences and optimize operations with innovative technology.

 - 🔭 Currently working on **WorkHolic – Freelancing Platform**, using AI and NLP to improve project allocation.
 - 🌱 Exploring advanced **React.js** and diving deeper into open-source contributions.